video-db/Director/README.md

 ```

 > This script will:
-> - Install nvm (Node Version Manager) if not already installed
 > - Install Node.js 22.8.0 using nvm
 > - Install Python and pip
-> - Set up virtual environments and install dependencies for frontend and backend
+> - Set up virtual environments for both frontend and backend.

+**3. Configure the environment variables:**

+Edit the `.env` files to add your API keys and other configuration options.

-Supported platforms:
+### Supported platforms:
 - Mac
 - Linux
 - Windows (WSL)

-**3. Configure the environment variables:**
-Edit the `.env` files to add your API keys and other configuration options.

 ## 💬 Running the Application